davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

         *   Used for the main scene test (`scene--all-shapes-combined--test.js`) as it combines components with varying stroke thicknesses.
         *   If a test script uses a discrete set of different fixed pixel values for strokes within the same test (e.g., drawing some shapes with 1px, then 2px, then 4px strokes, as in `arcs--multi-12--90-deg--fixed-params--grid-layout--test.js`).
         *   If randomization logic in the code results in a scattered set of specific values rather than a continuous range (e.g., only specific even numbers like `2, 4, ..., 12px`).
         *   Original t-shirt sizes (`L`, `M`, `XL`) from filenames in legacy tests were re-evaluated by examining their source code.
 If the code revealed a specific pixel value or a continuous range, it was converted to `[N]px` or `[N]px-[M]px`.
-If the code was unavailable or the t-shirt size didn't map to a clear pixel definition, it would have remained `mixed`, but for v17 (via v15), all such legacy files provided were mapped to specific ranges.
+If the code was unavailable or the t-shirt size didn't map to a clear pixel definition, it would have remained `mixed`, but for the final analysis, all such legacy files provided were mapped to specific ranges.
-    *   The `unknown` values from previous versions were resolved by filename cues or by assuming `mixed` if no other information was available (though for v17, all `unknown` were resolved to more specific values based on filename or code).
+    *   The `unknown` values from previous versions were resolved by filename cues or by assuming `mixed` if no other information was available (though for the final analysis, all `unknown` were resolved to more specific values based on filename or code).
 Parenthesized comments were removed.

 ---

 ### 9. `Layout`

 *   **Description**: Describes the overall arrangement or placement strategy of shapes on the canvas.
-*   **Observed Values in v17.md**: `spread`, `grid`, `random`, `centered`, `N/A`.
+*   **Observed Values in v19.tsv**: `spread`, `grid`, `random`, `centered`, `N/A`.
 *   **Criteria**:
     *   `spread`: Multiple shapes are drawn, and their positions are randomized or systematically varied to distribute them across the canvas, often with the intent to minimize overlap for visual inspection (e.g., `getRandomPoint()` called for each instance in a loop, or `Math.random() * canvasDimension` applied to x/y of each instance).
     *   `grid`: Shapes are explicitly arranged in a grid formation.